dlab-projects/hatespeech-website/content/home/datasets.md

 Our datasets and models are freely and openly available on [HuggingFace](https://huggingface.co/ucberkeley-dlab).

-The *Measuring Hate Speech* dataset, contains nearly 50,000 annotations, with over 10,000 unique social media comments (from YouTube, Reddit, and Twitter).
+The *Measuring Hate Speech* dataset contains nearly 50,000 annotations, with over 10,000 unique social media comments (from YouTube, Reddit, and Twitter).
-These annotations contain responses to 10 survey items which span our hate speech construct, and include information about the targets of the speech as well as annotator demographics.
+These annotations contain responses to 10 survey items which span our hate speech construct, information about the targets of the speech, and annotator demographics.

 Our neural network models are also available on HuggingFace.
-The code for these models is available on (GitHub)[https://github.com/dlab-projects/hate_measure].
+The code for these models is available on [GitHub](https://github.com/dlab-projects/hate_measure).
 The code to reproduce the work in our papers are also available on GitHub (see below).